Peer Mediation and Conflict Training for Schools – London and UK

 Tower Hamlets, London, UK

-Our Peer Mediation and Conflict Resolution Training For Schools service is located very near to the border of Tower Hamlets.
+Our Peer Mediation and Conflict Resolution Training For Schools service is located near to the London borough of Tower Hamlets.
 Consequently, we can offer a range of conflict resolution services for primary and secondary schools in Tower Hamlets.

-It is a short distance from our offices to Waltham Forest primary and secondary schools.
-Contact us for Peer Mediation Training and Conflict Resolution Training for staff, students and pupils in your school.
+It is a short distance from our offices to Wandsworth primary and secondary schools.
+Contact us for Peer Mediation Training and Conflict Resolution Training for staff, students and pupils in your school in Wandsworth.

 Other London Boroughs

-We are also happy to work in: Barking & Dagenham, Barnet, Bexley, Brent, Bromley, Croydon, Ealing, Greenwich, Hammersmith and Fulham, Havering, Hillingdon, Hounslow, Kensington and Chelsea, Kingston upon Thames, Lambeth, Lewisham, Merton, Redbridge, Richmond upon Thames, Southwark, Sutton, Wandsworth, Westminster.
+We are also happy to work in: Barking & Dagenham, Barnet, Bexley, Brent, Bromley, Ealing, Enfield, Havering, Hillingdon, Hounslow, Kingston upon Thames, Merton, Redbridge, Richmond upon Thames, Sutton, Wandsworth.